 Some spider lily basics: all species grow from a large, onion-like bulb from which two ranks of long, fleshy, strap-like leaves emerge.
 The plant produces a leafless stalk called a scape from which flowers will bloom.
 As noted above, the number of flowers is one key identifier.
 At the center of the flower is a large, delicate looking membrane called a staminal cup.
 It's really the signature feature of the genus.
 They also have six long, narrow ribbon-like extensions called tepals (petals and stepals) that go beyon the staminal cup.
 Some spider lilies have underground stems called rhizomes that help the plant spread out and form clumps.

 Our guy, Florida spider lily can reach two to three feet in height; it flowers mostly in April and May.
 Favorite habitats include ditches, marshes and wet prairies.
 It grows in full sun and part shade.
 Different sources show different ranges within Florida, but generally it's found from Volusia and Indian River counties south to the Keys along the Atlantic seaboard, in Charlotte and Lee counties along the Gulf and inland in the counties west of Lake Okeechobee.
 The Institute for Regional Conservation notes that Florida spider lily might be more widespread than recorded because of its similarity to Alligator lily.

 Florida spider lily is a member of a member of Amarylilidaceae, the lily family, which also includes tulips, onions and asparagus.
-Other common names we've include Traib's spider lily; we've seen one reference to it as Peruvian daffodil.
+Other common names we've seen include Traib's spider lily; we've seen one reference to it as Peruvian daffodil.